Whitevinyl/tombola.js/README.md

 ```
 >*returns: item from array*

+Randomly picks from an array of items (can be strings, numbers, objects etc) with a weighted probability. e.g using the items ['cat', 'dog', 'tortoise'] and using weights of [10, 5, 5] would randomly return one of the pets, but 'cat' would be twice as likely to be returned than either 'dog' or 'tortoise'.

 -

 ```javascript
 tombola.weightedFunction( [function1, function2, etc...] , [weight1, weight2, etc...] );
 ```
 >*returns: executes a given function*

+Randomly picks from an array of functions, using a weighted probability, and executes that function. e.g using an array of functions [blur, fade, dissolve], and using weights of [10, 5, 5] would randomly call one of the given functions, but the function 'blur' would be twice as likely to be picked than either 'fade' or 'dissolve'.

 -